-Fifth, we did not assess any personal traits of the participants, such as emotional stability, work commitment, and life satisfaction, which are considered to be potential sources or protective factors of teacher stress [@wettstein2021].
-Furthermore, we did not gather any information on the health status of the participants, although factors such as alcohol consumption, fitness level, cardiovascular diseases, etc. have an influence on HR and should be taken into account [@sammito2015guideline].
+Our study design allowed us to control the stressfulness of the situation that the teachers experienced, in particular by confronting them with the (scripted) classroom disruptions.
+However, while the presence of potential stressors is necessary for the emergence of a physiological stress response, there are many other factors that influence whether a stress response occurs, and how it is subjectively registered and expressed by the teacher.
+We aimed to address at least some of the factors influencing stress response according to the Lazarus model (XXX).
+However, we missed other factors that potentially also have a substantial effect.
+For example, we did not assess any personal traits of the participants, such as emotional stability, work commitment, and life satisfaction, which are considered to be potential sources or protective factors of teacher stress [@wettstein2021].
+Furthermore, we did not gather any information on the health status of the participants, although factors such as alcohol consumption, fitness level, cardiovascular diseases, etc. could have had an influence on physiological responses such as HR and should be taken into account [@sammito2015guideline].
 Future research should incorporate additional information collected to account for the fact that human HR is, in addition to the autonomic nervous system and genetic factors, influenced by numerous external factors such as social, personal, psychological, environmental, and behavioral factors [@wang2022].

 ## Practical implications and hands-on tips with fitness trackers

-The results of our study point to several important practical implications for research on teacher stress and health.

-Our results suggest that wrist-worn, low-cost, and nonintrusive fitness trackers can be used as a tool in educational settings to record HR.
-Thus, the increasing availability of HR data through wearable fitness trackers offers teachers the opportunity to self-monitor important mental health indicators such as HR as an indicator of stress, beyond traditional self-reporting or expensive, intrusive ECG devices.
+Despite the limitations of our study, its results suggest that wrist-worn, low-cost, and nonintrusive fitness trackers are a promising tool for recording HR as an indicator of stress in educational settings.
+The increasing availability of HR data from wearable fitness trackers offers teachers the opportunity to self-monitor important mental health indicators such as HR, beyond traditional self-reporting or expensive, intrusive ECG devices.
 Using fitness trackers could enable teachers to strengthen their self-awareness in stressful situations and allow for early self-intervention.
-Furthermore, the use of fitness trackers in education could help teachers to create a greater awareness of the interplay between teaching practice, and physiological and psychological measures.
-For example, researchers were able to show that an increased HR during teaching was linked to less effective and sometimes confusing prosody patterns, such as intonation, speaking pace, and pausing [@tobin2016expression].
+Furthermore, the use of fitness trackers in education could help teachers to create a greater awareness of the interplay between teaching practice and physiological and psychological variables.
+For example, researchers were able to show that an increased HR during teaching was linked to less effective and sometimes confusing prosody patterns, such as intonation, pace, and pausing [@tobin2016expression].
 Research on mental health has shown that to achieve a regular and meaningful use of fitness trackers as mental health monitoring, it would be essential for participants to understand the purpose of using the fitness trackers as well as the meaning of the data [@ng2018].
-It would therefore be important to explain the use of fitness trackers and the handling of data to teachers, e.g., with interventions in order to achieve long-lasting benefits with the technology.
+Interventions harnessing the potential of fitness trackers for teachers´ personal health management should therefore explain the use of fitness trackers and the handling of data, e.g., with interventions in order to achieve long-lasting benefits with the technology.